Selma James: Early life and activism

 Deitch was born in the Brownsville neighborhood of Brooklyn, New York, in 1930.
 She was raised in a Jewish household and her father was a truck driver while her mother had been a factory worker prior to having children.
-As a young woman, Selma worked in factories, and then as a full-time housewife and mother to her son, Sam, with whose father, a fellow factory worker, she was in a short-lived marriage.
+As a young woman, Deitch worked in factories, and then as a full-time housewife and mother to her son, Sam, with whose father, a fellow factory worker, she was in a short-lived marriage.
 At the age of 15, she had joined the Johnson–Forest Tendency, one of whose three leaders was C. L. R. James, and she began to attend his classes on slavery and the American civil war.

-1950s and '60s

-In 1952, she wrote the book A Woman's Place, first published as a column in Correspondence, a bi-weekly newspaper written and edited by its readers with an audience of mainly working-class people.
-Unusual at the time, the newspaper had pages dedicated to giving women, young people and Black people an autonomous voice.
-She was a regular columnist and edited the Women's Page.
-In 1955, she came to England to marry C. L. R. James, who had been deported from the United States during the McCarthy period.
+In 1952, she wrote the book A Woman's Place, first published as a column in Correspondence, a working-class newspaper.
+She was a regular columnist and edited the women's page.
+In 1955, she went to England to marry C. L. R. James, who had been deported from the United States during the McCarthy period.
 They were together for 25 years, and were close political colleagues.

 From 1958 to 1962, she lived in Trinidad and Tobago, where, with her husband, she was active in the movement for West Indian independence and federation.
 Returning to Britain after independence, she became the first organising secretary of the Campaign Against Racial Discrimination in 1965, and a founding member of the Black Regional Action Movement and editor of its journal in 1969.